 Garlic – Over 3,000 Scientific Studies

-In fact, the reputation of garlic in the folklore of many cultures over the centuries has inspired thousands of scientific studies that have confirmed garlic's long time reputation as a powerful prophylactic and therapeutic agent.
+In fact, the reputation of garlic in the folklore of many cultures over the centuries has inspired thousands of scientific studies that have confirmed garlic's long time reputation as a health supplement.

 SPRINGTIME'S EARLY INTEREST IN GARLIC CAME FROM A TOP RACING STABLE

 Springtime's interest in garlic began in the early nineties on the recommendation of a Thoroughbred racehorse trainer and valued customer.
 Bill Worthington trained a small but powerful racing stable at Philadelphia Park.
 Bill was an innovative and independent thinker who experimented extensively with natural food products.

 Once described in a racing publication as one of the top ten small stable trainers in the U.S., Worthington twice won the Most Win Training Title going against stables with as many as four times the number of horses.
 In a 1990 Fall meet, he won 40% of his starts and finished in the money 64% of the time.
 In Bill's opinion, garlic picked up horses' appetites, kept coughs away, reduced flies, and aided endurance.

 Please note: Bill Worthington is now deceased, but publicly endorsed Springtime products when living.
 As he was a valued friend and advisor, we use his name again with the greatest respect for a true master horseman.

 Different types of preparation cause garlic to release more or less allicin, the sharp flavored component of fresh cloves.

 Homemade chicken soup wouldn't be as good for you without the garlic!